mui/toolpad/docs/data/toolpad/studio/concepts/authentication.md

 # Authentication

-<p class="description">Restrict a Toolpad application to authenticated users only, under certain authentication providers.</p>
+<p class="description">Restrict a Toolpad Studio application to authenticated users only, under certain authentication providers.</p>

-You can configure a Toolpad application so that users have to sign in with specific authentication providers in order to access it.
+You can configure a Toolpad Studio application so that users have to sign in with specific authentication providers in order to access it.

-{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/concepts/authorization/sign-in-page.png", "alt": "Toolpad sign-in page", "caption": "Toolpad sign-in page", "indent": 1, "aspectRatio": 1 }}
+{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/concepts/authorization/sign-in-page.png", "alt": "Toolpad Studio sign-in page", "caption": "Toolpad Studio sign-in page", "indent": 1, "aspectRatio": 1 }}

 Authentication settings can be accessed through the **Authorization** option in the app editor header.